tursodatabase/libsql/docs/http_api.md

 Queries with bound parameters come in two types:

-1. Named bound parameters, where the parameter is referred to by a name, and is prefixed with a `:` or a `$`.
+1. Named bound parameters, where the parameter is referred to by a name and is prefixed with a `:` or a `$`.
 If the query uses named parameters, then the `params` field of the query should be an object mapping parameters to their value.

 - Example: a query with named bound parameters